How to Avoid Greenwashing

 3. No Transparency About Factories or Materials

 Brands committed to ethics proudly share manufacturing partners, fibre sourcing, and working conditions.
-This level of transparency is a core pillar of ethical apparel in Australia.
+This level of transparency is a core pillar of how organic cotton supports ethical apparel in Australia, where material sourcing and production are fully traceable.

 4. Highlighting One Good Thing Only